lillyoh/dad-jokes/README.md

 ![gif](https://media.giphy.com/media/fAEUqjlnbmr9K1rB7N/giphy.gif)

 ## Summary
+I've been hearing news about this huge boolean.
+Big if true.

-A small fun project to practice calling an external API and reinforce ReactJS and CSS fundamentals
+This was a small fun project made with React, CSS, and HTTP requests to an external API.

 ## Features